-The most common crimes in the gaol register were reported to be forgery, false pretences, and cattle or horse theft.
+The most common crimes recorded in the gaol register were forgery, false pretences, and cattle or horse theft.
 Among the inmates held there was the notorious cattle thief Harry Redford.
-Sadly, as was this case with many other colonial prisons, people with severe mental health issues were also confined in the cells on occasion.
+Sadly, as was the case with many other colonial prisons, people with severe mental health issues were also confined in the cells on occasion.

 The prison closed in October 1903 and became a police gaol, meaning that only prisoners serving sentences of 30 days or less could be held there.
 It served in this capacity until 1923, when it was demolished as an ‘eyesore’.